AnticOwl/anticowl.github.io/_posts/2024-07-20-WATCH_DOGS.md

 ## RENDERING
 This section will allow you to modifiy the LOD, Anti Aliasing, Shadow and texture map fot the water.
 If you have a graphic card with enough VRAM, you can activate the `Super Render`.
-This wsill maximize the detail and render twsice you resolution.
+This wsill maximize the detail and render twice you resolution.

 <div style="width:65%; margin: auto;">
 <img src="/images/WD_Menu_Rendering.jpg" alt="WATCH_DOGS UTC Rendering Menu" style="box-shadow: 3px 3px 3px gray;">